Air Force Times

-Air Force Times is a newspaper published 26 times per year to provide active, reserve and retired United States Air Force and Air National Guard personnel and their families with news, information, analysis, community and lifestyle features, educational supplements, and resource guides.
+Air Force Times is an American newspaper published 26 times per year to provide active, reserve and retired United States Air Force and Air National Guard personnel and their families with news, information, analysis, community and lifestyle features, educational supplements, and resource guides.
 It is published by the Sightline Media Group, which is a part of Regent.

 The publication was founded in 1947 by the Army Times Publishing Company, later called the Times Journal Company.
 Some years after ATPCO was sold to Gannett in 1997, the company was renamed Gannett Government Media.
 In 2015, the company was spun off into one of the digital properties of TEGNA, Inc. and renamed Sightline Media Group.
 In March 2016, TEGNA sold Sightline to Regent, a Los Angeles-based private equity firm controlled by investor Michael Reinstein.

 Each year, Air Force Times names an Airman of the Year, nominated by his peers and honored at a ceremony on Capitol Hill, in Washington, D.C.